MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF only:
 * After addressing all comments from reviewers, **turn in your resumes and cover letters on Jobberwocky by Monday 9am.**
 * Don't forget to give us "Can Edit" permissions, not just "Can Comment"
-  * Check back frequently to see if we've reviewed it and sent it back to you.
-Also check it was marked as completed- we may have put some last to-dos in there.
-If it's not marked as completed, resolve the to-dos and resubmit for another review.

 [meetups]: ./engineering-culture/meetups.md
 [job-boards]: ./mass-applying/job-boards.md